MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Endpoint_DLP.md

 You have successfully activated the Endpoint DLP Policy.
 This policy will prevent the sharing of sensitive information with generative AI platforms, ensuring that sensitive data such as driver's license numbers and personal details are protected from unauthorized access or exposure.

-## Task 4 - Configure Endpoint DLP Settings
+## Task 4 - Configure endpoint DLP settings

 In this task, you will configure a file path exclusion to a folder on your Windows 11 devices to make sure that the content of this folder is not monitored by the Endpoint DLP policy you created.